Buy a Life Insurance Plan in a few clicks

 The employee’s salary includes basic salary, dearness allowance (if any), and other fixed pay components.

 HRA is related to the city or town where the employee’s rented accommodation is located.
-Different cities are categorized into different classes (e.g., metros, non-metros) with different HRA exemption limits.
+Different cities are categorized into different classes (e.g., metros, non-metros) with different HRA limits.

-HRA exemption is available only if the taxpayer resides in a rented house.
+HRA tax exemption is available only if the taxpayer resides in a rented house.
 Those living in their own house or with family members are not eligible.

 Rent payments must be made to the landlord by the taxpayer during the financial year for which the exemption is claimed.
 Payments should be supported by proper documentation such as rent receipts or bank statements.

 The HRA component must be specifically mentioned in the salary slip provided by the employer.
-Taxpayers receiving no HRA component are not eligible for HRA exemption.
+Taxpayers receiving no HRA component are not eligible for HRA tax exemption.

 Rent receipts, rental agreements, or bank statements showing rent payments made to the landlord’s account are acceptable forms of proof.
 These documents should be maintained for audit purposes.

-Self-employed people who do not receive an HRA component can claim an HRA exemption under Section 80GG of the ITA.
+Self-employed people who do not receive an HRA component can claim an HRA tax exemption under Section 80GG of the ITA.
 This option is also available to salaried individuals paying rent if their employer does not provide an HRA.

-Hence, when computing HRA exemption, ensure you can claim the deduction under Section 80GG or Section 10(13A) of the ITA.
+Hence, when computing HRA rules exemption, ensure you can claim the deduction under Section 80GG or Section 10(13A) of the ITA.

 HRA provides a tax benefit by allowing individuals to claim exemptions on the rent paid for their accommodation.
 You can claim HRA and deduction on home loan interest, subject to certain conditions.
 To claim HRA on a home loan, you must: